-As of December 31, 2021, our HAVs have been implanted in approximately 471 patients.
-We are currently conducting Phase II and Phase III trials of our 6 millimeter HAV across two therapeutic indications, vascular trauma and AV access for hemodialysis, as well as continuing long-term follow up of patients in our Phase II PAD studies.
+As of December 31, 2022, our HAVs have been implanted in approximately 533 patients.
+We are currently conducting Phase 2 and Phase 3 trials of our 6 millimeter HAV across two therapeutic indications, vascular trauma and AV access for hemodialysis, as well as continuing long-term follow up of patients in our Phase 2 PAD studies.
 We were granted Fast Track designation by the FDA for our 6 millimeter HAV for use in AV access for hemodialysis in 2014.
 We also received the first Regenerative Medicine Advanced Therapy ("RMAT") designation from the FDA, for the creation of vascular access for performing hemodialysis, in March 2017.
 In addition, in 2018 our HAV product candidate was assigned a priority designation by the Secretary of Defense under Public Law 115-92, enacted to expedite the FDA's review of products that are intended to diagnose, treat or prevent serious or life-threatening conditions facing American military personnel.
-Upon completion of our Phase III trials, we intend to submit a Biologics License Application ("BLA") to the FDA for an indication in vascular trauma in 2022 or 2023 and AV access for hemodialysis in 2023.
+Upon completion of our Phase 3 trials, we intend to submit a Biologics License Application ("BLA") to the FDA for an indication in vascular trauma and AV access for hemodialysis.